aofoegbu/aofoegbu/README.md

 ### Overview

-Built an AI-powered customer support platform that automated ticket classification, issue resolution, and intelligent escalation using Large Language Models and NLP techniques.
+An AI-powered customer support platform that automated ticket classification, issue resolution, and intelligent escalation using Large Language Models and NLP techniques.

-Implemented Retrieval-Augmented Generation (RAG), confidence-based decision making, and human-in-the-loop workflows to safely resolve customer inquiries while reducing support workload.
+Implements Retrieval-Augmented Generation (RAG), confidence-based decision making, and human-in-the-loop workflows to safely resolve customer inquiries while reducing support workload.

-Integrated the system with SaaS tools such as CRM, billing, and ticketing platforms using FastAPI-based microservices and cloud-native deployment practices.
+The system integrates with SaaS tools such as CRM, billing, and ticketing platforms using FastAPI-based microservices and cloud-native deployment practices.

 ### Technologies